skypilot-org/skypilot/examples/airflow/training_workflow/README.md

 **SkyPilot seamlessly bridges the dev -> production gap**.

-SkyPilot can operate on any of your infra, allowing you to run the same code that you ran during development on a production Airflow cluster.
+SkyPilot can operate on any of your infra, allowing you to package and run the same code that you ran during development on a production Airflow cluster.
 Behind the scenes, SkyPilot handles environment setup, dependency management, and infra orchestration, allowing you to focus on your code.

 Here's how you can use SkyPilot to take your dev workflows to production in Airflow: